Birendra of Nepal

-Birendra Bir Bikram Shah Dev (श्री ५ महाराजाधिराज वीरेन्द्र वीर विक्रम शाह देव; 29 December 1945 – 1 June 2001) was King of Nepal from 1972 until his assassination in 2001.
+Shree Panch Birendra Bir Bikram Shah Dev (वीरेन्द्र वीर विक्रम शाह देव; 29 December 1945 – 1 June 2001) was King of Nepal from 1972 until his assassination in the 2001 Nepalese royal massacre.

+Birendra was the first son of King Mahendra and crown princess Indra.
+He inherited the panchayat system from his father when he acceded the throne in 1972, ruling as Nepal's absolute monarch.
+Following the 1990 revolution, he disbanded the system, lifted the concurrent ban on political parties and promulgated a new constitution in which he served as head of state of a democratic constitutional monarchy.
+The Nepalese Civil War began in the latter part of his reign when the Communist Party of Nepal launched an insurgency in 1996.

 Early life and education

 Birendra was born at the Narayanhiti Royal Palace in Kathmandu as the second son of the then Crown Prince Mahendra Bir Bikram Shah Dev and his first wife, Crown Princess Indra Rajya Lakshmi Devi.
 Despite Birendra not being the eldest son of Mahendra, he was made crown prince and heir apparent due to Mahendra's first son, Rabindra Shah, being born when he was unmarried, and was born to a Gurung woman which made him an "illegitimate child."

 Birendra spent eight years studying at St Joseph's School, a Jesuit school in Darjeeling, with his brother Gyanendra.
 On 13 March 1955, their grandfather King Tribhuvan died and their father succeeded the Nepalese throne.
 With his father's ascension, Birendra became the crown prince of Nepal.

 In 1959, Birendra was enrolled at Eton College in the United Kingdom.
 After studying at Eton until 1964, he returned to Nepal where he began to explore the country by traveling on foot to the remote parts of the country where he lived humbly with what was available in the villages.
 He later completed his education by spending some time at the University of Tokyo, before studying political theory at Harvard University from 1967 to 1968.
 Birendra enjoyed travelling in his youth, and went on trips to Canada, Latin America, Africa, many parts of India, and a number of other Asian countries.
 He was also an art collector and supporter of Nepalese craftspeople and artists and learned to fly helicopters.

 Birendra was married to Aishwarya Rajya Lakshmi Devi from the Rana family, his second cousin, on 27 February 1970.
 The wedding, which was billed as one of the most lavish Hindu nuptial ceremonies in history, cost $9.5 million to stage.

-Birendra was diagnosed with coronary artery disease and had undergone angioplasty in United Kingdom as per reports in the late 1990s.